 I’ve developed a framework to help you see the four key things that almost all natural treatments do in the body, to help create health.

-Watch my video to discover how to use the “Four Pathways to Healing” framework in your own healing journey.
+Read on to discover how to use the “Four Pathways to Healing” framework in your own healing journey.

 This is an overview of the “Four Pathways to Healing” framework: